 Can You Overdose on Muscle Relaxers?

 Certain muscle relaxers, such as Diazepam and carisoprodol, have the potential to be abused and create addictions.
 Prolonged use can increase physical dependence and tolerance.
-Knowing what prescription drug abuse is and what it looks like can help identify a problem such as dependence before it goes too far.
+Knowing what prescription drug misuse is and what it looks like can help identify a problem such as dependence before it goes too far.

 Most muscle relaxers are sedatives, and some people combine them with other drugs for nonmedical reasons to induce or enhance feelings of dissociation and euphoria.

-Misuse or abuse of muscle relaxers can cause an overdose which can lead to:
+The misuse of muscle relaxers can cause an overdose which can lead to:

 - Changes in consciousness